Islamic Republic of Iran Ground Forces: Pahlavi era

 Reza Shah's institutional power base had been ruined.
 He therefore abdicated in favour of his young son, Mohammad Reza Shah Pahlavi.
 In the absence of a broad political power base and with a shattered army, Mohammad Reza Shah faced an almost impossible task of rebuilding.
 There was no popular sympathy for the army in view of the widespread and largely accurate perception that it was a brutal tool used to uphold a dictatorial regime.
-The young shah wanted to distance Tehran from European military contacts.
-In 1942, he invited the United States to send a military mission to advise in the reorganisation effort.
+The young shah also wanted to distance Tehran from European military contacts.
+In 1942, he invited the United States to send an Army Mission, Iran to advise in the reorganisation effort.
 With American advice, emphasis was placed on quality rather than quantity.

 In mid-1943, Colonel Ali Akbar Derakhshani was sent to restore order in Rezaieh and its vicinity.
 In October 1943, Derakshani presented a report to Mohammad Reza Shah at Marmar Palace, where the Shah expressed gratitude for his efforts.
 On October 26, 1943, Derakhshani was awarded a military medal personally by the Shah and, less than a week later, was promoted to the command of the 3rd Division with its headquarters in Tabriz, covering military forces in both East and West Azerbaijan provinces, despite still holding the rank of colonel.

 The small but more confident army that resulted from American training was capable enough to participate in the 1946 campaign in Azarbaijan to put down a Soviet-inspired, separatist rebellion.
 During the three years of occupation, Stalin had expanded Soviet political influence in Azerbaijan and the Kurdish area in northwestern Iran.
 On 12 December 1945, after weeks of violent clashes, a Soviet-backed separatist People's Republic of Azerbaijan was founded.
 The Kurdish People's Republic was also established in late 1945.
 Iranian troops sent to re-establish control were blocked by Soviet Red Army units.
 When the deadline for withdrawal arrived on 2 March 1946, six months after the end of hostilities, the British began to withdraw, but Moscow refused, "citing threats to Soviet security," sparking the Iran crisis of 1946.
 Soviet troops did not withdraw from Iran proper until May 1946, following Iran's official complaint to the newly formed United Nations Security Council and intense pressure from the United States.